declanshanaghy/dollar-game/apps/frontend/public/buy-me-coffee-features.md

 To test the implementation:
 1. Run the application with `cd apps/frontend && pnpm run dev`
 2. Open http://localhost:5173 in your browser
-3. Verify that the Buy Me a Coffee button and header are displayed correctly
+3. Verify that the Buy Me a Coffee button is floating in the bottom right corner and the header is displayed correctly
 4. Click on the button or header link to ensure they navigate to https://buymeacoffee.com/firemandecko
 5. Test on different screen sizes to ensure responsive design works properly
+6. Win the game to see the special animation of the Buy Me a Coffee button

 ## Additional Notes